manuelbieh/react-book/ecosystem/internationalization.md

 import { withTranslation } from 'react-i18next';
 ```

-Once imported, we call the function and obtain an HOC which we pass the component to in which we want to access the translated values.
+Once imported, we call the function and obtain a HOC which we pass the component to that we want to access the translated values with.
 If we are using **namespaces**, we can also pass the **namespace** we want to use to the `withTranslation()` function:

 ```javascript
 // Without namespaces (using the default value):